 The HISTORY OF TCI can be viewed here.
-This is a history of how thimble collectors joined to share their common interest, first by correspondence and then by meeting in local groups.
+This is a history of how thimble and needlework tool collectors joined to share their common interests, first by correspondence and then by meeting in local groups.
 This led to the formation of TCI.
-This information was originally written in 1998, but as with any organization, we continue to grow and the history must be expanded upon and updated.
+This information was initially written in 1998, but as with any organization, we continue to grow and the history must be expanded upon and updated.
 TCI holds a convention every two years in different cities around the USA.

-The TCI BULLETIN, the organization’s newsletter, is produced four times a year and is filled with informative articles on needlework tools and thimbles as well as other useful information for the collector.
+The TCI BULLETIN, the organization’s newsletter, is produced four times a year and is filled with informative articles about needlework tools, thimbles as well as other helpful information for the collector.
 The TCI Bulletin is printed with full-color images and mailed 1st Class Mail in a protective plastic sleeve.
 For example, by clicking on the title in blue, you can read a wonderful article from the Winter 2017 issue titled Two Hundred Years of Iroquois Beadwork by Dolores Elliot.
 Dolores was a guest speaker at the 2016 Niagara Falls, New York, convention.
-All past Bulletin issues are available to read or download in the Members Only side of our website.
+All past Bulletin issues are available to read or download on the Members Only side of our website.
 An A-Z Index of Bulletin articles can be found by clicking here.
 All Bulletin back issues can be found on the Members Only side of the website.